planetfederal/workshops/workshops/geoserver/doc/source/overview/concepts.rst

 Workspace
 ---------

-A **workspace** (sometimes referred to as a namespace) is the name for a notional container to group similar data together.
+A **workspace** (sometimes referred to as a namespace) is the name for a notional container for grouping similar data together.
 It is designed to be a separate, isolated space relating to a certain project.
 Using workspaces, it is possible to use layers with identical names without conflicts.

 Workspaces are usually denoted by a prefix to a layer name or store name.
 For example, a layer called ``streets`` with a workspace prefix called ``nyc`` would be referred to by ``nyc:streets``.
 This would not conflict with another layer called ``streets`` in another workspace called ``dc`` (``dc:streets``)